yarbelk/fileserver/README.md

 This will do HTTP/2 TLS only serving (probably does http/1.1 as well, but didn't bother to check).
 You need to be listening on the domain you specified.
 This will fetch you a *letsencrypt* certificate for the domain/domains listed.
-Should do the refreshing as well: but haven't checked
+Should do the refreshing as well: but haven't checked.

+Also: make sure you understand how the autocert is cached on your system.

 https://godoc.org/golang.org/x/crypto/acme/autocert#NewListener